Chart Color Schemes

 Clifton has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting the region: Queensland Regional Road Network Safety Improvements.
-Key projects include Toowoomba to Warwick Pipeline, Inland Rail - Gowrie to Kagaru (G2K), and Clifford Park Special School - Relocation of Denise Kable Centre.
-Relevant projects are listed below.
+AreaSearch identified one project likely affecting this region: Queensland Regional Road Network Safety Improvements, Toowoomba to Warwick Pipeline, Inland Rail - Gowrie to Kagaru (G2K), and Clifford Park Special School - Relocation of Denise Kable Centre are key projects, with the following list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.